 Isn’t it strange how nobody actually owns their domains?
 We all just rent them.
 Somehow we’ve grown accustomed to paying annual fees to corporations just to use their subdomains!

 The only way to actually own a domain is by owning the top-level domain — otherwise you're just renting a subdomain on someone else's top-level domain — but these are controlled by an organization called ICANN (.com, .net, .org, .io are all top-level domains controlled by ICANN).
-Applications for new ICANN top-level domains (TLDs) are currently closed making it impossible to own a domain, but that doesn’t even matter because the usual application fee to apply for a new TLD is a whopping $185,000.
+Applications for new ICANN top-level domains (TLDs) are currently closed making it impossible to own a domain, but that doesn’t even matter because they charge appliers a whopping $185,000 to review each application.